markhilton/firebase-vuetify-auth/README.md

 **WARNING** this package contains bugs and its still under development.

-### Requirements
+## Requirements

-This package assumes your project is already integrated with Firebase:
+This package assumes your VUE project is already integrated with Firebase:

 1. `.env` file containing Firebase application environment variables is set up
 2. The Firebase middleware file, example: `./src/middleware/firebase` is created to initiate Firebase SDK

-### Setup
+## Setup

-1. Create a Firebase auth guard middleware interceptor file.
-Typically in your `./src/middleware/guard.js`.
+### STEP 1: Create a Firebase auth guard middleware interceptor file

+Typically located in your `./src/middleware/guard.js`.
-   This example assumes your Firebase application initializes in `./src/middleware/firebase` file, therefore first line imports firebase middleware from that location.
+This example assumes your Firebase application initializes in `./src/middleware/firebase.js` file, therefore first line imports firebase middleware from that location.

 ```javascript
 import firebase from "./src/middleware/firebase"